openshift/machine-config-operator/docs/KubeletConfigDesign.md

     maxPods: 100
 ```

-Make sure to add a label under `matchLabels` in the KubeletConfig CR and use that label in the MachineConfigPool config that you want the changes rolled out to.
-From the example above, that label would be `custom-kubelet: small-pods`.
+Save your `kubeletconfig` locally, for example as maxpods.yaml

-To roll out the pods limit changes to all the worker nodes (can switch this to master for the master nodes), add `custom-kubelet: small-pods` under labels in the machineConfigPool config.
+To roll out the pods limit changes to all the worker nodes (can switch this to master for the master nodes), add the label that you created, here: `custom-kubelet: small-pods` under labels in the machineConfigPool config:

 ```
 oc edit machineconfigpool worker